[Updated November 19, 2022]

 Their annual Trim Our Town event will take place on November 26th which is a storefront decorating contest.
 Even if you aren’t competing, just by participating as a voter you have the chance to win a $200 gift card.

-Photo opportunities and letters to Santa will also be available at Kelsey Hutchinson Park from November 25th to December 17th on select dates.
+Photo opportunities and letters to Santa will also be available at Kelsey Hutchinson Park each Saturday in December.

 27. Christmastown USA